chaitanyajarugula/wordcount/README.md

 * Open “eclipse”, right click on “Package Explorer” window, click import.
 * Select “Git”-> “Projects from Git” and click “next”.
 * Select “clone url” and click “next”.
-* Paste “https://github.com/ArindamK92/CS6304_SimpleWordCount” in the “url” textbox, and click “next”.
+* Paste “https://github.com/chaitanyajarugula/wordcount” in the “url” textbox, and click “next”.
 * Choose “Import existing project” and click “finish”.

 ### Referencing libraries:
 * Right click on project and select “build path”-> “configure build path” ->”libraries”->”add external jars”.
-* Go to "home" -> "git" -> "SimpleWordCount" -> "lib" and select all jars and click ok.
+* Go to "home" -> "git" -> "wordcount" -> "lib" and select all jars and click ok.

 ### Input file:
 * Open folder "file", you will see the input file named "WordCount.txt"